Gwennid/africa-wgs-abc/ABC/fsc-simulations/readme.md

 - [x] Example of script to perform the full simulation?
 - [ ] What else?
 - [ ] When is output/ref_tables used?
+- [ ] If not done in the ms: explain the strategy with the reruns.